trycourier/courier-flutter/README.md

 To ensure Courier can track when a notification is delivered to the device, you need to add a Notification Service Extension.
 Here is how to add one.

-1. Download the Courier Notification Service Extension: [`CourierNotificationService-Cocoapods.zip`](https://github.com/trycourier/courier-ios/blob/master/push-notification-entitlement.gif)
+1. Download and Unzip the Courier Notification Service Extension: [`CourierNotificationService-Cocoapods.zip`](https://github.com/trycourier/courier-ios/blob/master/push-notification-entitlement.gif)
-2. Unzip the extension
-3. Open the folder and run `sh make_template.sh`
+2. Open the folder and run `sh make_template.sh`
     - This will create the Notification Service Extension on your mac to save you time
-4. Open your iOS app in Xcode and go to File > New > Target
+3. Open your iOS app in Xcode and go to File > New > Target
-5. Select "Courier Service" and click "Next"
+4. Select "Courier Service" and click "Next"
-6. Give the Notification Service Extension a name (i.e. "CourierService") and click "Finish"
+5. Give the Notification Service Extension a name (i.e. "CourierService") and click "Finish"
-7. Click "Cancel" on the next pop
+6. Click "Cancel" on the next pop
     - You do not need to click activate here.
 Your Notification Service Extension will still work just fine
-8. Open your `Podfile` and add the following snippet to the end of your Podfile
+7. Open your `Podfile` and add the following snippet to the end of your Podfile
     - This will sync the `Courier-iOS` pod to your new Notification Service Extension

 ```